How Do I Find A Wedding Photographer

 1. General – What to Look for in a Wedding Photographer

 Photography is so much more than just having a nice camera or taking a lot of pictures to cover your bases.
-The first thing we hear from all of our assistants trying to become professionals is, “Wedding photography is much more difficult than I thought it would be.”
+The first thing we hear from all of our assistants trying to become professionals is, “Wedding photography is harder than I thought it would be.”
 Our answer, “Of course it is!”
 The goal of this article is to help prevent you from hiring the wrong photographer, or even worse, “Uncle Joe.”

 2. Expertise – Being Technical and Creative